-"Green" means that the elements are in the plan.
+"Green" means that the progress is according to plan.

 Attention!
-Only the project administrators have access to the traffic light settings.
+Only hub owners and project administrators have access to the traffic light settings.

 Project Work: Editing Activities and Effects

 Attention!
-The plan values are managed exclusively by project administrators.
+The plan values are managed exclusively by hub owners or project administrators.

-If you have write permission, you can suggest a new activity: Simply click on the plus symbol above the schedule of an event and describe an activity in the new line.
-Before you can save it, you must specify the start and end dates in the actual/forecast columns.
+If you have write permission, you can suggest a new activity: Simply click on the plus symbol above the schedule ("add activity") and describe your task in the new line.
+After that you must specify the start and end dates in the actual/forecast columns.

 Attention!
-A project administrator can In the next step, a project administrator can accept the activity by transferring it to the plan.
+In the next step, a project administrator can accept the activity by transferring the suggested dates to the plan.

 In Falcon you have the possibility to track budgets in addition to the schedule.
 To do this, you can use the "Effects" area on each tree element.
 However, you can only make entries at measure level.

 Attention!
-The project administrators determine what the respective table looks like.
+Only hub owners can determine what the budget lines looks like.

-The table shown here in the Effects area is divided into the following areas
+The table shown here is divided into the following categories:

-In addition, there is the total column, an aggregation of all temporally entered effects, and the time columns.
-The effects grid is divided into plan values, actual values and the delta.
+In addition, there is the total column, an aggregation of all temporally entered effects, and the individual time columns.
+The effects grid for each "time unit" is divided into plan values, actual values and the delta.
 If you want to enter something, do so in the desired cell under "Actual".
 Confirm with "Enter" and save.

 Dashboard: Your complete work progress at a glance